Skip to content

 Minimise light pollution

-Control invasive species – See Invasives for more information.
+Control invasive species.
+See Invasive non-native species for more information.

-Provide nesting sites for birds and roosting sites for bats in buildings – see Birds in towns and villages and Bats
+Provide nesting sites for birds and roosting sites for bats in buildings.
+See Birds in towns and villages and Bats for more information.

 Create green roofs and walls